aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingMonitoringConnectionPriority.md

 ## Plugin Availability

-The properties are available since version <!-- TODO: fill in -->.
+The properties are available since version 4.1.0.
 They apply to:

 - All Aurora topology-monitored deployments (`monitoringConnectionPriority`)
 - Aurora Global Database deployments (`gdbMonitoringConnectionPriority`)